Simulation Options on the Web

 The single option in this menu which does not select a pre-existing

-Uploaded FITS file which notifies the OST that the
+source model is Uploaded FITS image which notifies the OST that the

 user has submitted a custom sky model.
 There are numerous things to